while-true-do/doc-library/README.md

 1. Enable .gitmessage as commit template

     ```
+    # Only for the repository
     git config commit.template .gitmessage
+    # Global for all repositories
+    git config --global commit.template .gitmessage
     ```

-2. Copy the files from ./templates to the desired destination
+2. Copy and rename the files from ./templates to the desired destination
 3. Edit the files properly (at least "{{ WTD_REPO_NAME }}" must be replaced)
 4. Update all "TODO" Sections to your likings